dphiffer/data-and-social-justice/tutorials/02-ssh-scp.md

 By [Dan Phiffer](https://phiffer.org/)

 This tutorial offers an introduction to the Swiss army knife of networked computing: `ssh`.
-We'll start by logging into a remote server, then set up `git` for managing our files, then use `scp` to transfer files.
+We'll start by logging into a remote server, then use `scp` to transfer files.
 Finally we will generate a public/private key pair that we can use to login to the server more easily and securely.

 We're building on skills from the [command line tutorial](01-command-line.md) and we will be assuming that you have a USB thumb drive to store files onto.